Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 - Hill has been the target of 159 of his team's 675 passing attempts this season, or 23.6% of the target share.

-- Hill (23 red zone targets) has been the recipient of 22.8% of his team's 101 red zone pass attempts.
+- With 23 targets in the red zone this season, Hill has been on the receiving end of 22.8% of his team's 101 red zone pass attempts.

-- The Chiefs, who rank fourth in the NFL in points scored, have attempted a pass 61.0% of the time while running the football 39.0% of the time.
+- The Chiefs have thrown the ball in 61.0% of their plays from scrimmage this year while staying on the ground 39.0% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Steelers.